zzhang1987/HungarianBP/README.md

 	```

 ### Remarks
 Precompiled mex files for linux x64 are included.
-For other platforms, you can use any compilier that supports matlab and c++11 to compiling the mex files.
+For other platforms, you can use any compilier that supports matlab and c++11 to compile the mex files.

 ### Feedback